noello/WRTblockly/README.md

 6: put the g and t file here in the /etc/xhi/www folder in WRTnode

 7: access the http://my.wrtnode/blockly/apps/turtle/index.html and enjoy

+TODO: later on we will upload the WRTnode firmware and the Me-Baseboard firmware here

+TODO: to get the parameter across the WRTnode and the Me-Baseboard more smooth and get the turn right parameter dont use the 360 near value